rarcos/butterfly/README.md

 * Forced full unlock (currently event progress is not tracked / everything is fully unlocked already)
 * Can run on Windows/Mac/Linux

-#### How do I use it?
+## How do I use it?

-Requirements:
+### Requirements:
-* Java 8 or above needs to be installed.
+* This forked build can run on Java 8 or above.
 Most users should already have this, but if not, download the latest JRE for your platform
+* **IMPORTANT:** the official butterfly is made with Java 11 so make sure that you have the appropriate Java version installed

-### Usage:
+### Running butterfly:

+_**Via Command Line**_

 Put the following in a file called `run_server.bat` if on Windows, or `run_server.sh` if on Linux/Mac.
 The database file will be saved in the same path where Butterfly is launched.
 Save and run the file: